nikhilraojl/op/README.md

 # add additional `project_dir`s with a new include line
 include=/path/to/project_dir_2
 ```
+> __IMPORTANT__: Be consistent when using path separators.
+On windows use `\` and on linux use `/`.
+This is currently not enforced and may cause unexpected issues if not followed.

 #### Select UI
 `op`: displays all projects as a list which can be navigated and fuzzy searched.
 Just type to start fuzzy search